yeaphm/S25-core-course-labs/terraform/TF.md

 ### Set up

-## Yandex

-Yandex has an well formatted official documentation, so the process of the cloud set up was pretty straightforward.
+Yandex has a well formatted official documentation, so the process of the cloud set up was pretty straightforward.

 ```bash
 yc init